-The analysis of ESG factors is systematically integrated into the investment decision making process of ABN AMRO Funds Walden US ESG Equities (the "Sub-Fund").
-The external investment manager defines ESG integration as the process of recognising the financial materiality (or significance) of environmental, social and corporate governance factors as part of the investment process.
+The analysis of ESG factors is systematically integrated into the investment decision making process of ABN AMRO Funds Fund of Mandate Euro Corporate Bonds (the "Sub-Fund").
+ESG integration is the process of recognising the financial materiality (or significance) of environmental, social and corporate governance factors as part of the investment process.
 The Sub-Fund will use a selection of securities complying with ABN AMRO Investment Solutions (the "Management Company") ESG responsibility criteria.
-The External Investment Managers must comply with the Management Company's standards of quality and go through a qualitative selection process before being retained.
-This process involves an indepth analysis of the External Investment Manager's corporate social responsibility policy as well as its overall sustainability strengths going from the analysis of ESG professionals, philosophy and investment process.
-Under the ESG responsibility criteria of the Management Company, the External Investment Manager is committed to conducting both negative and positive screenings as well as taking engagement actions when necessary.
-The Sub-Fund will be composed of issuers that are flexible in ESG bset-practice.
+Under the ESG responsibility criteria of the Management Company, the Sub-Fund is committed to conducting both negative and positive screenings as well as taking engagement actions when necessary.